Importance of properly torquing your PTO

 Can I reach all bolts with just a standard torque wrench?

-This is where you can be creative and try different adapters that can slide into those hard to reach places.
+This is where you can be creative and try different adapters that can slide into those hard-to-reach places.
 Adapters like a torque adapter and a flex socket will help.
-These will help maneuver through hard to reach areas and allow you to torque every bolt.
+These will help maneuver through hard-to-reach areas and allow you to torque every bolt.
 Shown below is a 10 mm torque adapter (left) and a 10 mm flex socket (right).

 How often should you calibrate your torque wrench?